 What became known as "the rural purge" started in the early 1970s when ABC, NBC and CBS decided that it was time for a major shift in television.
-Particularly CBS ended up canceling some of its longtime fan favorite shows to please advertisers by centering their shows around an urban setting.
-CBS executives Robert Wood and Fred Silverman initiated the trend after research showed that the shift could attract younger audiences who were a target for their advertisers.
+CBS particularly ended up issuing cancellation orders to some of its longtime fan favorite shows to please advertisers by centering their shows around an urban setting.
+CBS executives Robert Wood and Fred Silverman initiated the trend after research showed that the shift could attract younger audiences who were a target for their advertisers, rather than an older demographic.

 Pat Buttram, Mr. Haney on Green Acres, described the purge perfectly when he said, "It was the year CBS canceled everything with a tree--including Lassie."